Victorgonbu/unknown-detection-api/README.md

 # Unknown Detections API - Microverse final capstone project.

-This is unknown detections RoR API witch counts with user(create), posts(index and create), and favorites(index, create and destroy) endpoints.
+This is unknown detections RoR API which counts with user(create), posts(index and create), and favorites(index, create and destroy) endpoints.
 The react client app can be found [here](https://github.com/Shaqri/unknown-detection-client).

 ## Usage